mdscheuerell/EnvDataSci/README.md

-# Intro to Environmental Data Science
+# Introduction to Environmental Data Science

-Welcome to the course materials for "Intro to Environmental Data Science" offered during Winter 2020 in the UW School of Aquatic and Fishery Sciences.
+Welcome to the course materials for "Introduction to Environmental Data Science" offered during Winter 2020 in the UW School of Aquatic and Fishery Sciences.

 ## Instructor